This post may contain affiliate links. Read my full disclosure policy.

 - Expert Tip #4: Don’t overcook the salmon ( perfect at 125F), and don’t cook too aggressively (medium heat is best) , or the salmon will release its albumin (a white protein that oozes out).

-*If you insist on cooking on top of something– please don’t use foil, the aluminum will leach into the food.
-Use a cast iron skillet or griddle, if you must- and use the wood chips, otherwise, you might as well just pan-sear. 😉
+*If you insist on cooking on top of something– please don’t use foil; the aluminum will leach into the salmon.
+Use cedar planks, a cast iron skillet or griddle, if you must- and use the wood chips; otherwise, you might as well just pan-sear. 😉

 Here above is an example of skin-on salmon topped with a zesty, herby olive oil paste (from this recipe) with smoked applewood.

-I’m testing out a grill grid, which, truthfully, I never used again.
-I felt it just created more work with having to clean it.
-The only reason I would use this again, is perhaps over a campfire, possibly.
-Up to you.
+I’m testing out a grill pan, which I will probably never used again for salmon.
+I felt it just created more work by having to clean it.
+The only reason I would use this again is perhaps over a campfire- up to you.
+I much prefer cedar planks to a grill pan.

 Grilled Salmon Fillet (skin-off)